PaulWuhu/mastermind/README.md

 # Further Improvement
 * Add difficulty for the amount of number we receive
-* Use docker for the app, achieve easier scaling.
+* Use docker for the app, achieve easier scaling
 * Add user token to local storage for better user experience
 * Add refresh token, and blacklist token ability for backend
-* deployment
+* Deployment

-# Closing Thought
-Building this app has been incredibly fun.
-At first I though writing the readme would be very difficult, but I truly enjoyed writing this much.
-I really tried to document my though process and serval issue I ran into in the readme.
-I carefully explain what each important file does and what each endpoint did.
-More importantly, having this opportunity to participate for LinkedIn REACH is incredible to me.